DirkBrouwer/odin-recipes/README.md

 # odin-recipes

-A simple recipe website made with HTML.
+A simple recipe website made with HTML and CSS.

 This project is part of The Odin Project curriculum.

-The goal of this project is to get familiar with the foundations of HTML.
+The goal of this project is to get familiar with the foundations of HTML and CSS.
 An additional goal is practicing the basic Git workflow.